lingo-iitgn/eka-eval-demo/README.md

 # Citation

-If you use EKA-EVAL in your research, please cite:
+If you use EKA-EVAL in your research:

 ```bibtex
 @misc{sinha2025ekaeval,